-Credit loss allowances for expected credit losses ("ECL") on the reverse repurchase agreement are assessed by management on a continious basis.
-An ECL assessment was performed during the current financial year and was not deemed material.
+Credit loss allowances for ECL on the reverse repurchase agreement are assessed by management on a continuous basis.
+An ECL assessment was performed during the current financial year and prior year and was not deemed material.

 The exposure to credit risk and the creditworthiness of counterparties is continuously monitored.